tanaybasak/designsystem/scss/components/breadcrumb/readme.md

 ### General Guidelines

-- Breadcrumbs are not a a replacement for primary navigation.
+- Breadcrumbs are not a replacement for primary navigation.

 - You can use just one breadcrumb to show that the user is one-level deep.